How did you get started?

 What’s in your gear bag?

 Gear.
-I use Nikon and Fujifilm professional cameras and shoot with prime lenses.
+I use Fujifilm & Nikon professional cameras and shoot with prime lenses.
 I have a backup camera of course.
-If lighting is going to be either tricky or dramatic, I bring my umbrella, light stands, flashes, and all that nonsense so that I can balance on a bridge with incoming traffic with a ferris wheel in the background, if the situation calls for it.
+If lighting is going to be either tricky or dramatic, I bring my lighting stands, flashes, and all that nonsense so that I can balance on a bridge with incoming traffic with a ferris wheel in the background, if the situation calls for it.

-Full size, edited images!
-Portrait sessions usually average between 60-80 images and weddings between 400-600.
-For weddings, typical turnaround time for your disc is about four weeks.
-You are welcome to print and share these images for your own personal use but you can’t sell them to GQ or Vogue.
+Full size, edited digital images!
+My portrait and wedding sessions usually average between 70-90 images per hour of shooting.
+For weddings, typical turnaround time for your pictures is about four to five weeks.
+You are welcome to print and share these images for your own personal use but you can’t sell them to Vogue or Old Spice ad campaigns.
 That’s MY job!

 What kind of photo schedule do you recommend for portraits on the wedding day?

-Since it’s YOUR wedding, it really depends on your vision of the day!
-I highly recommend scheduling about one and a half hours total for people portraits (also including pets, zoo animals, or wild boars).
+Since it’s YOUR wedding, it really depends on your vision of the day.
+I highly recommend scheduling about one and a half hours total for people portraits (also including pets, zoo animals, or genetically modified dinosaurs).
 I’m very efficient with family pictures so give around twenty minutes for those groups of important people you’d like photos with.
 Thirty minutes for the wedding party and about forty five minutes for pictures of the two of you snugglin’ up and that should do it.
 Again, it really depends on what you’d like your wedding to be, so picture time may be broken up into lil’ bits.
-But if you want to make fun portraits with me all day, I’d love to do that too!
 The best light will be happening later in the day, and the closer to sunset the better.
 Even if we have the majority of portraits done beforehand, if there is a beautiful evening happening, I'm gonna put a bag over your heads and steal you away for a few extra photos.
 You're welcome.

 How far are you willing to travel?